Terracotta-OSS/terracotta-operator/README.md

     mvn clean install

-Then run the main method from your IDE; it should work
+Then run the main method from your IDE or run with maven spring-boot:run

 ### Upgrade plugin versions